MauroDataMapper/docs/docs/installing/docker-setup.md

 The simplest installation method is to run our preconfigured application using [Docker](https://www.docker.com).
-Any operating system, on a server or desktop, running **Docker** can run **Mauro Data Mapper**, but please note that some organisations may restrict the use of
-**Docker** on virtual machines.
+Any operating system, on a server or desktop, running **Docker** can run **Mauro Data Mapper**, but please note that some organisations may restrict the use of **Docker** on virtual machines.

-We advise a minimum of 2 CPUs and 4GBs RAM just to run this system this does not allow for the requirements to have an operating system running as well.
+We advise a minimum of 2 CPUs and 4GBs RAM just to run this system.
+This does not allow for the requirements to have an operating system running as well.
 Therefore we recommend a 4 CPU and 8GB RAM server.

-The default install of Docker inside Linux configures the docker engine with unlimited access to the server's resources, however if running in Windows or Mac OS X the Docker Toolbox will need to be configured
+The default install of Docker inside Linux configures the docker engine with unlimited access to the server's resources.
+However, if running in Windows or Mac OS X the Docker Toolbox will need to be configured.

 ---